When to Go to Portland, Oregon: Weather Guide by Season & Month

 April

 Want to experience Portland’s spring blooms without the crowds?
-April is still a little rainy, with an average rainfall of around 3.4 inches, but all the rain helps the flowers to thrive.
+We still find April a little rainy, with an average rainfall of around 3.4 inches, but all the wet conditions help the flowers to thrive, making it a super colorful time to roam around the city!

 Wooden Shoe Tulip Farm in April

-In April, the city is warming up, with most days reaching the low 50s.
+In April, we see the city is warming up, with most days reaching the low 50s.
 Dress for unpredictable weather, including sunny days and sudden showers.

 May